 - Preheat oven to 350 F

-- Line cake pan with parchment or grease with butter/oil and dust with flour.
+- Line cake pan with parchment or grease with ghee/oil and dust with flour.

 - Mix together all dry ingredients.